|Math Hour Olympiad

-Each spring, Seattle-area middle- and junior high-school students are invited to participate in the Monthly Math Hour on the University of Washington's campus.
-The Monthly Math Hour at the UW is a series of talks that will take place from 1-2pm on Sunday afternoons to introduce students to the beautiful and exciting world of mathematics.
-The lectures are given completely free of charge.
-The talks will be held in Savery Hall, room 260.
+Each spring, Seattle-area middle- and junior high-school students are invited to participate in the Monthly Math Hour at the University of Washington.
+The 2024 Math Hour talks will take place in person on the UW campus.
+The particular building and room number of the talks will be posted here soon.

 Well-behaved parents and teachers are also welcome to attend with the permission of their children.
 Siblings are free to join in, too.

 There will be time for questions and further discussion after the talks.

 The talks are free, and registration is not required — just show up!
 However, registration is required for the Math Hour Olympiad, due to limited capacity: more information will be released through our mailing list.

 If you have any further questions or comments, please contact: